Frequently Asked Questions

 Most insurance plans do cover outpatient psychiatric medication management, but coverage can vary depending on your specific plan and provider.
 We recommend checking with your insurance company to understand your benefits and any requirements like referrals or prior authorizations.
 Our team is also happy to help you navigate insurance questions and verify your coverage before you start.

 Not necessarily.
 While medication management is helpful for treating broad psychiatric conditions and mood regulation, we take a personalized approach to care.
 Our team also offers TMS therapy for depression and other mental disorders, as well as GLP-1 therapy for weight management.
-During your initial evaluation, we’ll work with you to determine the best treatment plan based on your specific needs, goals, and medical history—which may include TMS, medication management, GLP-1 therapy, or a combination of approaches.
+During your initial evaluation, we’ll work with you to determine the best treatment plan based on your specific needs, goals, and medical history—which may include Spravato, TMS, medication management, GLP-1 therapy, or a combination of approaches.

 Copyright © 2025 Swofford & Roe Psychiatric Associates - All Rights Reserved.